 Creating an omnichannel experience for your consumers starts with understanding the very basics, aka, asking the following question: What exactly is the difference between traditional marketing and online marketing?

 Sure, the vague answer is rather simple.
 One’s online and one’s not.
 Duh.
 Well, there’s a bit more to it than that.

 For a lack of better phrases, think “old-school”.
 We’re talking brochures, billboards, word of mouth referrals, cold calling, newspaper ads, radio commercials, trade shows, and even direct mail courtesy of the good ole USPS.

-Traditional, or offline marketing campaigns often have the advantage of “staying power”.
+Traditional marketing, or offline marketing, campaigns often have the advantage of “staying power”.
 They can become iconic, and instantly familiar to your consumers if you have a message that sticks.
 Although traditional marketing sources are tangible, memorable, and compelling, they sometimes can also be slower to reach consumers, making it more difficult to track their impact.

 Online marketing, often referred to as digital marketing, is the “high-tech” side of things.
 Online marketing material includes anything that your consumers reach via some type of digital means.
 Most commonly, this is your website (hopefully full of content and good SEO techniques) or your social media platforms like Twitter and Facebook.
 We can’t forget about digital ads like, PPC (pay-per-click) ads and digital ads, or any email marketing campaigns your business has invested in.